FIND ME ON

 The theory seems plausible but unlikely to capture the full picture, which can describe most theories.

-Then the next two-thirds of the book are Hawkins talking about his theories on AI and the future of humanity, which are largely unrelated and also a bit incongruous.
+The next two-thirds of the book are Hawkins talking about his theories on AI and the future of humanity, which are unrelated and also a bit incongruous.

 DMT: The Spirit Molecule